ejcer/ProgrammingTeam/README.md

 in order to improve my skills for DSA and math based CS problems.

 ## Want to Help me become a better programmer?
-Send me a message about how I could improve my coding style or my CS problem solving skills - Thanks!
+Send me a message about how I could improve my coding style or my CS problem solving skills.

 **OR** help me solve the problems that I didn't get to finish which are located outside each package's respective 'completed' folder.

+Thanks!

 ## Contact
 - edward.mcenrue@gmail.com